EDUCBA Logo

 Let us understand the above-written code step by step.

-• After defining the subfunction as Sample 2 we have defined a variable named cell as Range and B is empty as Boolean as Boolean stores logical values.
+• After defining the subfunction as Sample 2, we have defined a variable named the cell as range, and B is empty as Boolean as Boolean stores logical values.

 • We have predefined that Bisempty will be false if the cell range given is not empty.

-• But if the given cell range is empty the Value stored in Bisempty will be true.
+• If the given cell range is empty, Bisempty will store a true value.

 Step 3: Run the above code by clicking on the run button.